People with dystonia have involuntary muscle contractions that cause slow and repetitive movements. These movements can:

 Other factors known or believed to cause uncontrolled muscle movement include:

-- side effects or reactions to certain antipsychotic medications
+- side effects or reactions to certain antipsychotic

 - lack of oxygen in your tissues and organs